keystonejs/keystone/docs/doc-style-guide.md

 As such, there are two methods that work:

 1. Usually it's preferable to number all items with `1`.
-    This is best for diffs since inserted items don't re-number all subsequent items.
+    This keeps diffs clean since inserting or removing an item doesn't re-number all subsequent items.
 1. However, if the doc refers to the items _by number_ it makes sense to number them ordinarily within the Markdown.
     The Prettier will _correct the order of items_ numbered in this way which is nice (but does cause noisier diffs).